-I am a chartered psychologist working with individuals, couples, families and groups on both a short and long term basis.
-I have several years experience working in the NHS, private and charity sectors with a diverse range of client groups.
+I am a chartered psychologist working with individuals, couples, relationships and families on both a short and long term basis.
+I currently work in the NHS and run my own private practice.
+I have 10 years experience working in the NHS as well as private and charity sectors with a diverse range of client groups.

 My areas of speciality include:

 - Depression, anxiety and stress